SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/TestingInSpec/TestingInSpec.md

 Now it is time to describe the application behavior after clicking the 'Lighter' button.

-The test consists of three parts.
+The test consists of four parts.
 First, the first color in the list is clicked.
 That results in an update of the color box and the color details.
 After a click on the button, the test verifies the changed state of the color box and the color details.
 Then it clicks the button a second time to describe that the current color can be made lighter over and over again.
 Finally, the test selects the seventh color in the list and verifies the expected state changes in the subpresenters.

 ```
 ColorChooserTest >> testLighter